McMillan & Wife: Filming locations

 The interior set of the McMillans' home in the pilot episode was actually Rock Hudson's house.
-In the second episode they moved to a new home, exterior shots were done on Greenwich Street in San Francisco.
-The address for the couple was once given in the show as 250 Trenton Street.
-In later episodes a different house was used as the exterior shot of the house.
-In the final season McMillan, newly widowed, moved into an apartment and the house was never seen or mentioned again.
+In the second episode, they moved to a new home; exterior shots were done on Greenwich Street in San Francisco.
+The couple's address was once listed in the show as 250 Trenton Street.
+In later episodes, a different house was used for the exterior shots.
+In the final season, McMillan, newly widowed, moved into an apartment, and the house was never seen or mentioned again.